We offer a wide variety of fact sheets on women's health topics

 -

-This fact sheet is for women who have had a TVT-Cystoscopy at the Women's.
-It explains what to expect after your surgery and gives advice on how to look after yourself once you go home.
+This fact sheet is for people who have had a TVT (trans-vaginal tape) cystoscopy at the Women's.
+It explains what to expect after your surgery and gives advice on how to look after yourself when you go home.

 -